 So, Christmas noir?
 The opening of a lively chorus caroling and holiday cheering over Christmas cards displaying the credits evokes holiday spirit, except there’s always just the slightest manic edge to their liveliness creating a noir frisson.
 Then the chorus ends in a startled drop as the last card slips away to reveal a gun.
 Click here for a Silver/Ursini commentary on the opening.

 You have holiday parties, mistletoe, presents that give away true intentions, mixed with a disappearing adulterous wife, her charmingly sleazy actor boyfriend, her sophisticated and two-faced husband, a high-class gold digger of an assistant publisher, a brutal and probably crooked cop, and a high strung mystery woman.
 Leon Ames is at his most smarmy-charming as the husband, Audrey Totter is tart as a Granny Smith as the assistant, Lloyd Nolan is at his menacing and slightly psychotic best as the cop, and Jane Meadows is positively manic.
 I needed a sedative after five minutes of her.
 Bob Montgomery’s Philip Marlowe wasn’t bad, but he wasn’t my favorite.
 He was smart and wary, but he was also a little too full of himself – especially when putting down Audrey Totter’s publishing executive.
 Lloyd Nolan wasn’t the only one who wanted to slap him around.
-And speaking of Lloyd, the character he plays here went a long way to inspiring one of the characters in the sequel to Bait and Switch, which I’m polishing up to send to my publisher: Letter from a Dead Man.
+And speaking of Lloyd, the character he plays here went a long way to inspiring one of the characters in the sequel to Bait and Switch, Letter from a Dead Man.

 I just love the great Chandler names: Muriel Chess, Adrienne Fromsett, Derace Kingsby, Mildred Havilland, Chris Lavery, and Det.
 Degarmot – they just roll off your tongue.
 But they’re real names, too, with the quirkiness you find on class rosters or employment lists.
 Spolier Alert for people who speak French: The actress playing Crystal Kingsby is listed as Elay Mort (Elle est morte.)